firstneverrest/Bash-Scripting/READMD.md

 Bash is a Unix Shell and command language written by Brian Fox for the GNU Project.
 Bash was created to replace Bourne shell.
 First release in 1989, it has been used as the default shell for most Linux distributions.
 You can install WSL to use bash in Windows.

+Every Linux command line that you use in CLI like `ls, pwd, touch, mv, mkdir, etc.` can be used in bash script.
+Bash script include multiple command in one file which help reducing repeated tasks such as rename 100 files.

 ## Check what shell you are using

 ```